Peakboard/peakboard-templates.github.io/_templates/Operational-Logistics-Board/en.md

 layout: article
 title: Operational Logistics Board
 description:
   - This dashboard provides employees with a quick overview of the current status of individual orders in the goods issue zone.
+The current status for the manual, small parts and high rack warehouse is displayed.
+Outstanding items of a single order are listed.
+In addition, open and fixed errors can be displayed on the right.
 lang: en
 weight: 2500
 isDraft: false